Privacy policy

 • Your Google profile picture (if available)

-We do not request or access your Gmail messages, Google Drive files, Google Classroom data, contacts, calendar, or any other restricted or sensitive Google API scopes.
-We only receive the data you explicitly authorize during the Google sign-in consent flow.
+We do not request or access your Gmail messages, Google Drive files, Google Classroom data, contacts, or broad calendar read/write scopes beyond the event-level access described above.
+We only receive data you explicitly authorize during the Google consent flow.

 How we use Google user data